devops-csmake/csmake2/README.md

-# csmake
+# csmake2
-Completely Specified Make (csmake) tool - modular build scripting tool
+Completely Specified Make (csmake) tool for Python v2 - modular build scripting tool Deprecated on 8/29/2021

 # Overview and Motivation
 Most build tools (such as make, ant, maven, etc.) are centered around the idea